Download This Sample

 - Hurricane Sandy was a Category 3 storm when it hit land in Cuba.

-- Sandy was the largest Atlantic storm ever recorded, covering around 1,100m of ocean.
+- Sandy was the largest Atlantic storm ever recorded, covering around 1,100m of the ocean.

 - Sandy was the most deadly hurricane to hit the USA since Hurricane Katrina in 2005.